joemcmahon/obliquebot/README.md

 library, and takes advantage of the [Slack Events API](slack-events-api).

 # I just want obliquebot in my Slack
+Click this button and you'll get `obliquebot` in your Slack, no extra work required.
+See the *Connect your bot to Slack* section below, starting at step 3.
+You won't need to enter the bot page's URL.

 <a href='https://obliquebot.herokuapp.com'><img alt='Add to Slack' height='40' width='139' src='https://platform.slack-edge.com/img/add_to_slack.png' srcset='https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x' /></a>